abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 useful to remind ourselves that it may not be here forever.
 Circumstances change, communities change, and we never know where we are going to find ourselves next.
-If we keep this in mind, we can use the opportunity we have here to be sensitive to each other, mindful around one another, orient ourselves to our present experience and feel a sense of appreciation for the community we live in.
+If we keep this in mind, we can use the opportunity we have here to be sensitive to each other, to be mindful around one another, to orient ourselves to our present experience, and feel a sense of appreciation for the community we live in.

 # Leave No Trace

 ## Luang Por Pasanno • June 2012

+There’s an idiom I appreciate from the Zen Tradition which is simply
-There’s an idiom in Zen: “Leave no trace.”
+stated: “Leave no trace.”
 It’s an attitude ascribed to persons who do everything with clarity, efficiency, and mindfulness.
 It’s helpful to cultivate this attitude, both as an ideal within the mind and also in terms of the little things we do—paying attention so we do not leave a trace behind us when we’re engaged in our daily activities.
 This can be helpful even with very simple things like preparing for *pūjā* or getting ready for work.
 Wherever we go, we don’t create a mess, we leave things neat and tidy.
 After washing our robes in the washing room, we wipe up the water around the sink; we make sure things are clean and tidy when we leave.
 Leaving our *kuṭi*, we ask ourselves if everything is neat and tidy.
 We see that everything is done in a circumspect, crisp, and clear manner.
 In this way, we can cultivate an attitude of leaving no trace.

-There’s an image for that in the Zen tradition: Apparently, when turtles walk their tails swing back and forth, sweeping away their footprints.
+There’s an image for that in the Zen tradition: Apparently, when turtles walk, their tails swing back and forth, sweeping away their footprints.
 That image suggests not leaving a trail of debris behind us when we walk from one place to another.
 Sometimes when the monks are getting ready for pūjā or having tea in the monks’ room, they open and close the